StanfordVL/sail-blog-new-post/_posts/2021-04-05-chirpy-cardinal.md

 #### Personal Chat Response Generator
 We wanted Chirpy to have the ability to discuss users’ personal experiences and emotions.
 Since these are highly varied, we used neural generation because of its flexibility when handling previously unseen utterances.
 As shown in Figure 2, neural generation models input a context and then generate the response word-by-word.
 We fine-tuned a GPT2-medium model [^transfer-transfo] on the EmpatheticDialogues dataset [^empathetic-dialogues], which consists of conversations between a speaker describing an emotional personal experience and a listener who responds to the speaker.
 Since the conversations it contains are relatively brief, grounded in specific emotional situations, and focused on empathy, this dataset is well suited to the personal chat RG.

 To keep neural conversations focused and effective, we begin each personal chat discussion by asking the user a scripted starter question, e.g., What do you like to do to relax?
-On each subsequent turn, we pass the conversation history as context to the GPT-2 model, and then sample 20 diverse responses [^nucleus-sampling].
+On each subsequent turn, we pass the conversation history as context to the GPT-2 model, and then sample 20 diverse responses.
 When selecting the final response, we prioritize generations that contain questions.
 However, if fewer than one third of the responses contain questions, we assume that the model no longer has a clear path forward, select a response without a question, and hand over to another response generator.
 Not continuing neurally generated conversation segments for too long is a simple but effective strategy for preventing the overall conversation quality from degrading.

 #### Wiki Response Generator
 We wanted Chirpy to be able to discuss a broad range of topics in depth.
 One source of information for a broad range of topics is Wikipedia, which provides in-depth content for millions of entities.
 Chirpy tracks the entity under discussion and if it is able to find a corresponding Wikipedia article, the Wiki RG searches for relevant sentences using TF-IDF, a standard technique used by search engines to find relevant documents based on text overlap with an underlying query.
 To encourage such overlap, we have our bot ask a handwritten open-ended question that is designed to evoke a meaningful response, eg in Figure 2 “I’m thinking about visiting the Trevi fountain.
 Do you have any thoughts about what I should do?”